aergo20/wklua/README.md

 # wklua
 wkhtmltopdf ffi wrapper for LuaJIT.
-Save any website to a PDF, image, or svg file.
+Save any website to a PDF, image, or SVG file.

 ## Requirements
 * LuaJIT